libor-m/ngs-course/others.rst

 If internet connection does not work in your virtual machine, ask for a new image (Libor or Petri).

+If you're interested in installing `LDna` into your very own R/RStudio, you can check the instructions here: https://github.com/petrikemppainen/LDna.

 Jean Francois Martin
 --------------------
 Nothing here yet.